Lumbar Spine Surgery in Las Vegas, NV

 From slipped discs to lumbar stenosis, our experienced surgeon and medical professionals perform skilled, meticulous surgeries to get you back to doing the things you love.
 With more than a decade of experience, we take your pain seriously.
 We’ll find the best options to reduce your discomfort and heal your spine.

 The lumbar spine refers to the lower area of the spine between the pelvis and thoracic cage.
 It is made up of five (although some people may have six) vertebrae that are stacked on top of each other with cushion-like intervertebral discs in between.
 The lumbar vertebrae, L1 to L5, bear most of your body’s weight and are the largest vertebrae in your body.
 Since they carry most of your weight, the lower lumbar vertebrae are the most susceptible to injury from degeneration and wearing down.

-Our lumbar spine surgery options
+Our options for lumbar spine surgery in Las Vegas

 Lumbar decompression treats compressed spinal nerves caused by lumbar stenosis or a herniated disc.
 The goal of lumbar decompression is to relieve the pressure on the pinched nerve(s) in order to reduce pain and discomfort.